MounirASSIF/PyTorch-Card-Classifier-Accuracy-96-/PyTorch Project/card_classification/README.md

 3. Alternatively, run the notebook directly online:

-👉 Use the Kaggle link to explore and run it on Kaggle : [👉 Run on Kaggle](https://www.kaggle.com/code/mounirassif/pytorch-card-classifier-accuracy-96)
+👉 Use the Kaggle link to explore and run it on Kaggle: [👉 Run on Kaggle](https://www.kaggle.com/code/mounirassif/pytorch-card-classifier-accuracy-96)

 ## License